lfelipediniz/MeGuie/README.md

-# Data ICMC
+# MeGuie

-Welcome to the Data ICMC website repository.
-This project is built with Next.js and provides information about the Data ICMC group from the Institute of Mathematical and Computer Sciences (ICMC) at the University of São Paulo (USP), located in São Carlos.
+Welcome to the MeGuie website repository.
+This project is built with Next.js and provides information about the MeGuie group from the Institute of Mathematical and Computer Sciences (ICMC) at the University of São Paulo (USP), located in São Carlos.

 ## Prerequisites